Academic and Student Resources

 Boston Theological Institute

-The Boston University School of Theology is part of a ten-member seminary consortium in Greater Boston known as the Boston Theological Institute (BTI).
+The Boston University School of Theology is part of a 10-member seminary consortium in Greater Boston known as the Boston Theological and Interreligious Consortium (BTI).
 The BTI seeks to enrich each member school’s mission, advance intentional collaboration, and share resources in order to advance interreligious and ecumenical learning; to strengthen teaching, learning, and research; to maximize the stewardship of resources; and to engage the member schools in building interreligious community.
 The consortium represents Protestant, Roman Catholic, and Orthodox Christian traditions as well as a Rabbinical School, and includes Andover Newton Theological School, Boston College Department of Theology, Boston College School of Theology and Ministry, Episcopal Divinity School, Gordon-Conwell Theological Seminary, Harvard Divinity School, Hebrew College Rabbinical School, Holy Cross Greek Orthodox School of Theology, and St. John’s Seminary.

 The Boston Theological Institute brings together a rich combination of faculty, resources, and library facilities.
 School of Theology students are granted cross-registration and library privileges at each member school at the time of registration.
 Information on special lectures, ecumenical travel opportunities, and consortium-wide study and work groups is disseminated via a biweekly newsletter.